gardener/gardener/docs/proposals/20-ha-control-planes.md

 **Scoring of candidate seeds**

-Today, after __Gardener Scheduler__ filtered candidates and applied the configured strategy, it chooses the seed with least scheduled shoots [ref](https://github.com/gardener/gardener/blob/b7e6d8691ccc9421a4cee73286497a1f004d5612/pkg/scheduler/controller/shoot/reconciler.go#L160).
+Today, after __Gardener Scheduler__ has filtered candidates and applied the configured strategy, it chooses the seed with least scheduled shoots [ref](https://github.com/gardener/gardener/blob/b7e6d8691ccc9421a4cee73286497a1f004d5612/pkg/scheduler/controller/shoot/reconciler.go#L160).

 This GEP intends to enhance this very last step by also taking the requested failure tolerance into consideration: If there are potential single- and multi-zonal candidates remaining, a single-zonal seed is always preferred for a shoot requesting no or `node` tolerance, independent from the utilization of the seed (also see this [draft PR](https://github.com/gardener/gardener/pull/6102)).
 A multi-zonal seed is only chosen if no single-zonal one is suitable **after** filtering was done and the strategy has been applied.

 _Motivation:_ It is expected that operators will prepare their landscapes for HA control-planes by changing worker nodes of existing seeds but also by adding completely new multi-zonal seed clusters.
 For the latter, multi-zonal seeds should primarily be reserved for multi-zonal shoots.

-### Case #2: HA shoot with assigned seed and updated failure tolerance
+### Case #2: HA Shoot with Assigned Seed and Updated Failure Tolerance

 A shoot has a pre-defined non-HA seed.
-A change has been made to the shoot spec, setting control HA to `zone`.
+A change has been made to the shoot spec, setting the control HA to `zone`.

 _Proposed Change_

 * If the shoot is not already scheduled on a multi-zonal seed, then the [shoot admission plugin](../../plugin/pkg/shoot/validator) must deny the request.
-* Either shoot owner creates shoot from scratch or needs to align with Gardener operator who has to move the shoot to a proper seed first via control plane migration (editing the `shoots/binding` resource).
+* Either the shoot owner creates the shoot from scratch, or needs to align with a Gardener operator who has to move the shoot to a proper seed first via control plane migration (editing the `shoots/binding` resource).
-* An automated control plane migration is deliberately not performed as it involves a considerable downtime and the feature itself is not stable by the time this GEP was written.
+* An automated control plane migration is deliberately not performed, as it involves a considerable downtime and the feature itself is not stable by the time this GEP was written.

-## Setting up a Seed for HA
+## Setting Up a Seed for HA

 As mentioned in [High-Availablity](#high-availablity), certain aspects need to be considered for a seed cluster to host HA shoots.
 The following sections explain the requirements for a seed cluster to host a single or multi zonal HA shoot cluster.

-### Hosting a HA shoot control plane with `node` failure tolerance
+### Hosting an HA Shoot Control Plane with `node` Failure Tolerance

-To host an HA shoot control plane within a single zone, it should be ensured that each worker pool that potentially runs seed system or shoot control plane components should at least have **three nodes**.
+To host an HA shoot control plane within a single zone, it should be ensured that each worker pool that potentially runs seed system or shoot control plane components should have at least **three nodes**.
 This is also the minium size that is required by an HA `etcd` cluster with a failure tolerance of a single node.
-Furthermore, the nodes must run in a single zone only (see [Recommended number of nodes and zones](#recommended-number-of-nodes-and-zones)).
+Furthermore, the nodes must run in a single zone only (see [Recommended Number of Nodes and Zones](#recommended-number-of-nodes-and-zones)).

-### Hosting a HA shoot control plane with `zone` failure tolerance
+### Hosting an HA Shoot Control Plane with `zone` Failure Tolerance

 To host an HA shoot control plane across availability zones, worker pools should have a minimum of **three nodes spread across an odd number of availability zones (min.
 3)**.

-An additional label `seed.gardener.cloud/multi-zonal: true` should be added to the seed indicating that this seed is capable of hosting multi-zonal HA shoot control planes, which in turn will help gardener scheduler to short-list the seeds as candidates.
+An additional label `seed.gardener.cloud/multi-zonal: true` should be added to the seed, indicating that this seed is capable of hosting multi-zonal HA shoot control planes, which in turn will help the gardener scheduler to short-list the seeds as candidates.

-In case of a `ManagedSeed` Gardener can add this label automatically to seed clusters if at least one worker pool fulfills the requirements mentioned above and doesn't enforce `Taints` on its nodes.
+In case of a `ManagedSeed`, Gardener can add this label automatically to seed clusters if at least one worker pool fulfills the requirements mentioned above and doesn't enforce `Taints` on its nodes.
 Gardener may in addition validate if the `ManagedSeed` is properly set up for the `seed.gardener.cloud/multi-zonal: true` label when it is added manually.

 ### Compute Seed Usage

-At present seed usage is computed by counting the number of shoot control planes that are hosted in a seed.
+At present, seed usage is computed by counting the number of shoot control planes that are hosted in a seed.
 Every seed has a number of shoots it can host `status.allocatable.shoots` (configurable via [ResourceConfiguration](https://github.com/gardener/gardener/blob/4e2d28f2af7093eb94819652a6f4709b5fbfaf06/pkg/gardenlet/apis/config/v1alpha1/types.go#L449).
 Operators need to rethink this value for multi-zonal seed clusters.

 Which parameters could be considered?
-* Number of available machines of a type as requested as part of the shoot spec.
-Sufficient capacity should be available to also allow rolling updates which will also be governed by `maxSurge` configuration at the worker pool level.
+* Number of available machines of a type, as requested as part of the shoot spec.
+Sufficient capacity should be available to also allow rolling updates, which will also be governed by the `maxSurge` configuration at the worker pool level.
 * Node CIDR range must grant enough space to schedule additional replicas that the HA feature requires.
-(For instance, for etcd the requirement for nodes will be 3 times as compared to the current single node).
+(For instance, for etcd the requirement for nodes will be 3 times higher, as compared to the current single node).
-* If additional zones are added to an existing non-multi-zonal seed cluster to make it multi-zonal then care should be taken that zone specific CIDRs are appropriately checked and changed if required.
+* If additional zones are added to an existing non-multi-zonal seed cluster to make it multi-zonal, then care should be taken that zone specific CIDRs are appropriately checked and changed if required.
 * Number of volumes that will be required to host a multi-node/multi-zone etcd cluster will increase by `(n-1)` where `n` is the total number of members in the etcd cluster.

 The above list is not an exhaustive list and is just indicative that the currently set limit of 250 will have to be revisited.

-## Scheduling control plane components
+## Scheduling Control Plane Components

-### Zone pinning
+### Zone Pinning

-HA shoot clusters with failure tolerance of `node` as well as non-HA shoot clusters can be scheduled on `single-zonal` and `multi-zonal` seeds alike.
+HA shoot clusters with failure tolerance of `node`, as well as non-HA shoot clusters, can be scheduled on `single-zonal` and `multi-zonal` seeds alike.
 On a `multi-zonal` seed it's desireable to place components of the same control plane in **one zone only** to reduce cost and latency effects due to cross network traffic.
 Thus, it's essential to add [Pod affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#inter-pod-affinity-and-anti-affinity) rules to control plane component with multiple replicas:

 ```yaml